corsairmarks/organic_zealots/mod/README.md

     * Can deassimilate cybernetic species to remove their cybernetic implants, attempting to convert them to the relevant biological traits in the process (with the technologies Gene Tailoring and Gene Banks)
     * Improve compatibility with Forgotten History
     * Fix broken edits for the Helpful Drones event chain
+    * Properly allow _all_ other empire types to declare an End Threat (Containment) total war against Organic Zealots - was incorrectly limited to robotic empires only

 ## Source Code